mk-fg/hwctl/README.rst

 .. _hwctl: hwctl.py

-Linux userspace part of the control process - a daemon script to talk to connected microcontrollers and send them commands.
+Linux userspace part of the control process - a daemon script to talk to connected microcontrollers and send them commands, received via whatever simple unixy IPC mechanisms.

-Currently itself controlled using posix signals, i.e. using common ``pkill -SOMESIG -F hwctl.pid`` from terminal or scripts.
+Currently itself controlled via signals (e.g. ``pkill -USR1 -F hwctl.pid``, see ``-p/--pid-file`` option) and any space/line-separated plaintext commands to a FIFO pipe (``echo usb3=on >hwctl.fifo``, ``-f/--control-fifo`` option) from terminal or scripts.

-Uses serial_asyncio module from `pyserial/pyserial-asyncio`_ for
+Uses serial_asyncio module from `pyserial/pyserial-asyncio`_ for ttyACMx communication.
-ttyACMx communication.

 `Older version`_ used to poll /proc/self/mountinfo fd and do some "don't forget to unmount" indication via LEDs connected to Arduino Uno board (running `hwctl.ino`_),